-The County's Department of Public Utilities operates and maintains public water and wastewater systems in the Suburban Service Area, the Hanover Courthouse Area and five rural residential subdivisions (collectively known as the "System").
-View the Hanover County Public Utility Map.
+The County's Department of Public Utilities operates and maintains public water and wastewater systems in the Suburban Service Area, the Hanover Courthouse Area and five rural residential subdivisions.

-The County's water system consists of 10 potable water wells, two surface water treatment plants, and 7 water-pumping stations.
-The water transmission and distribution system is comprised of approximately 387 miles of water lines ranging in size from 2 to 30 inches in diameter.
+The County's water system consists of 10 potable water wells, two surface water treatment plants, and seven water-pumping stations.
+The water transmission and distribution system is comprised of approximately 387 miles of water lines ranging in size from 2-30 inches in diameter.

 |Doswell Water Treatment Plant||4.0|